 A Sylow p-subgroup P of a group G is a maximal p-subgroup of G. To prove the other two Sylow Theorems, we need to consider conjugate subgroups as opposed to conjugate elements in a group.
 For a group G, let S be the collection of all subgroups of G. For any subgroup H, S is a H-set, where H acts on S by conjugation.
-That is, we have an action defined by for K in S. The set
+That is, we have an action defined by for K in \mathcal{S} .

-$$H \times S \rightarrow S$$
+$H \times S \to S$